maximilionus/lucidglyph/README.md

 > This feature is only available starting from `0.10.0` version.

 > [!IMPORTANT]
-> Experimental feature, expect things not to work as expected.
+> Experimental feature, expect things not to work as intended.
 User feedback is
 > greatly appreciated.

 Per-user mode allows the project to be installed only for the current user,